 Table 1 also presents results of the synthetic population process showing the distributions of various attributes in the synthetic population versus those used to drive the synthesis process.
 In general, it is found that the synthetic population generation process is able to replicate known distributions of variables in the population quite well.
 Among household variables, the synthetic population replicates distributions of age of householder and presence of children extremely well.
 It is found that the synthetic population over-represents family households and under represents non-family households.
 It appears that the synthetic population generation process falls somewhat short of accurately replicating non-family households.
 This pattern is seen both in household family type and household type.
-This pattern of under-synthesizing non-family households are considerably under-represented while larger households are over-represented in the synthetic population.
+This pattern of under-synthesizing non-family households is also seen in the household size distribution where single person households are considerably under-represented while larger households are over-represented in the synthetic population.
 Non-family households are more likely to be single person households than multiple person households, and an under-synthesis of non-family households will naturally yield fewer single person households than desired.
 Additional attention needs to be paid to the controls necessary to accurately capture the presence of non-family households in the population (particularly because their presence as a proportion of all households in the population is increasing).